w3f/polkadot-wiki/docs/learn/learn-accounts.md

 - New format: `13m1rnJf9MPFKwef2Vc2pXYffcZhoGEGXxXFew8X4Dj96FcA`

-From the UI perspective, your Polkadot address will be the same on any parachain.
+From a UI perspective, your Polkadot address will be the same on any parachain.
 The main benefits of the unified address format include the following:

 - Simplified User Experience: A single address format reduces complexity, making Polkadot more accessible.